radiant-persimmons/mockr/README.md

 Version 0.1.0

-> A back end mocker tool for people whom don't know how to spell.
+> A front end developer's best friend to have a mock back end when the real back end isn't finished.

 ## Team